-Students have the right to carry a cell phone during the school day under the following conditions: The cell phone must be off and out of sight while the student is transported on a school bus and from the opening bell to the dismissal bell of the school day.
+Students have the right to carry a cell phone during the school day under the following conditions: The cell phone must be off and out of sight placed on either silent or vibrate while the student is transported on a school bus and from the opening bell to the dismissal bell of the school day.
 The principal/designee may take a student's cell phone and search its contents including phone usage, texting, pictures, audio, video, and history when a reasonable suspicion exists that the student violated the District's acceptable use guidelines.
 Students must provide passwords necessary to access cell phone memory.
 See Chapter Five (5) of this publication for additional information.